-The Mental Health Counseling Program consists of 60 semester hours of course work including one semester of a full time internship in an approved facility.
-Not all courses are offered every semester and the plan must coincide with dates specified in the UCA Bulletin.
+The Mental Health Counseling Program consists of 60 semester hours of course work including one semester of a full-time internship in an approved facility.
+Not all courses are offered every semester.
+See course sequence for more details.

 Prerequisites to Admission (15 hours)